Strategies

 Do we want to include resilience and growth mindset re: discussion of motivation/frustration tolerance??

-Bribes and rewards are okay in one-off situations, however doing so on a regular basis can lead children to think they’ll get rewards for doing things they’re expected to do
+Bribes and rewards are okay in one-off situations; however, doing so regularly can lead children to think they’ll get rewards for doing things they’re expected to do.

 It’s easy to get frustrated with behaviors when we’re expecting too much of a child.